 4 - When Entering Reports, Give Title Meaningful Name

-Often times, when employees submit hazard reports, the title they use on their report is not ideal.
-Title give you a meaningful opportunity to apply meaningful data keywords that will be useful for data mining.
+Oftentimes, when employees submit hazard reports, the title they use on their report is not ideal.
+The title gives you a meaningful opportunity to apply meaningful data keywords that will be useful for data mining.

 For example, while:

-- It’s useful to apply classification of “bird strike” for bird strike issues;
+- It’s useful to apply the classification of “bird strike” for bird strike issues;

 - It’s not useful to specify the type of bird in the bird strike classification (i.e., “goose strike”);